kalaschnik/.dotfiles/README.md

 # My .dotfiles (macOS)

-> My dotfiles and configuration scripts to backup and setup a new machine, using [dotbot](https://github.com/anishathalye/dotbot) & [Homebrew](https://github.com/Homebrew/brew), and custom bash scripts.
+> My dotfiles and configuration scripts to setup a new machine, using [dotbot](https://github.com/anishathalye/dotbot) & [Homebrew](https://github.com/Homebrew/brew), and custom bash scripts.

----

 ---